 There are a lot of great credit cards out there.
-Personally I have 22 at the moment, and have four cards that I most use for my everyday spend.
+Personally I have 25 at the moment.
 While I know some people are like me in terms of how many cards they have, I know other people say “I don’t want that many cards, I could never keep track of them.
 Give me a simpler strategy.”

 In this post I wanted to share what I’d consider to be the single best credit card duo that earns you big rewards and gets you great benefits, all while keeping annual fees to a minimum (this is an update on a previous post).
-If I could just have a total of two credit cards, these are the ones I’d get.
+If you’re looking for a simple yet rewarding travel rewards credit card strategy, this is for you.

 On its own, I don’t consider the Chase Freedom Unlimited® to be that great.
 The card earns 1.5x points per dollar spent, and each point can be redeemed for a penny, so it essentially offers a return of 1.5%.
 If that’s how you’re using the card then there are better options, like the Citi® Double Cash Card, which offers 1% cash back on every purchase, plus an additional 1% cash back when you pay for those purchases.